StevenWingett/Bioinformatics_Computer_Cluster_Course/4_Cluster_Computing.md

 1. `~` (home directory) - your data allocation here is relatively small.
 We recommend only storing configuration files and scripts here.

-2. `/cephfs` - very large data storage (2.9PB - for all users).
+2. `/cephfs` - very large data storage (2.9PB - total for all users).
 A suitable location for processing data.

-3. `/cephfs2` - very large data storage (5.7PB - for all users).
+3. `/cephfs2` - very large data storage (5.7PB - total for all users).
 A suitable location for processing data.

-4. `/scratch` - very large data storage (1.1PB - for all users).
+4. `/scratch` - very large data storage (1.1PB - total for all users).
 A suitable location for processing data.
 Please note: **FILES ARE AUTOMATICALLY DELETED FROM HERE AFTER A SET PERIOD OF TIME - DON'T STORE FILES HERE!**  Process data here and then copy the results to another location.

 5. `/istore` or `/isilon` - a place to store data

-**PLEASE REFER TO IT/SCIENTIFIC COMPUTING FOR GUIDANCE ON WHERE TO SAFELY STORE DATA.**
+**PLEASE REFER TO IT/SCIENTIFIC COMPUTING FOR GUIDANCE ON WHERE TO STORE DATA SAFELY.**

 *Do you have sequencing data?
 The Cell Biology Division has a dedicated storage location for FASTQ sequencing files.
 Please let us know if you wish to deposit data here.*